Rsantct/pAudio/doc/README.md

 Just prepare a PEQ section inside `pAudio/config.yml`, see the given example file.

-## optional: Active loudspeaker FIR filtering: EQ and XOVER
+## optional: Active loudspeaker FIR filtering: driver EQ and XOVER

 You may want to apply FIR filtering to your loudspeaker.